daniel-grimm/reference-material/tools/PowerApps.md

 # Model Driven Apps
 Model Driven Apps are more structured, where the user defines the data structure, before adding UI and additional controls, albeit in a more limited fashion than a Canvas app.

+Model Driven Apps provide pre-packaged components that can be drag and dropped to create interactive forms to capture user data and insert it into Microsoft Datavers.